 Passive monitors have two physical parts.
 Speakers and amps.
 Passive monitor amps usually come above 100W per channel which produces a big sound which only big studios by perfectly acoustic treated big studios.

-#1 If you want to use a passive monitor system in your home studio then I will warn you that you will disturb your neighbours with that big amount of sound.
-I don’t recommend you a passive monitor for home studios.
+- If you want to use a passive monitor system in your home studio then I will warn you that you will disturb your neighbors with that big amount of sound.
+I don’t recommend a passive monitor for home studios.

 They are generally nearfield monitors so you can use them in any environment, either its the space just beside your bedroom’s bed or a fully professional and acoustically treated studio.

-And of course, they are widely used for mixing purpose so you can also use them for that purpose.
+And of course, they are widely used for mixing purposes so you can also use them for that purpose.

 If your main purpose is audio mixing then always go for active monitors.

-I know you are wondering that what is headroom?
+I know you are wondering what is headroom?